loopbackio/loopback-datasource-juggler/docs/ldl.md

 At this point, the constructor only has a set of accessors to model properties.
 No behaviors have been introduced yet.

-## Adding methods to a model constructor
+## Adding logic to a model

+Models describe the shape of data.
+To leverage the data, we'll add logic to the model for various purposes, such as:

+- Interact with the data store for CRUD
+- Add behavior around a model instance
+- Add service operations using the model as the context

 There are a few ways to add methods to a model constructor:

-1. Create the model constructor from a data source
+### 1) Create the model constructor from a data source
+A LoopBack data source injects methods on the model.

     var DataSource = require('loopback-datasource-juggler').DataSource;
     var ds = new DataSource('memory');

     // Compile the user model definition into a JavaScript constructor var User = ds.define('User', UserDefinition);

-        // Create a new instance of User User.create({id: 1, firstName: 'John', lastName: 'Smith'}, function(err, user) {
+    // Create a new instance of User
+    User.create({id: 1, firstName: 'John', lastName: 'Smith'}, function(err, user) {
         console.log(user); // The newly created user instance User.findById(1, function(err, user) {
             console.log(user); // The user instance for id 1
             user.firstName = 'John1'; // Change the property
             user.save(function(err, user) {
                 console.log(user); // The modified user instance for id 1
             });
         };
     });

-2. Attach the model to a data source
+### 2) Attach the model to a data source
 A plain model constructor created from `ModelBuilder` can be attached a `DataSource`.

     var DataSource = require('loopback-datasource-juggler').DataSource;
     var ds = new DataSource('memory');

     User.attachTo(ds); // The CRUD methods will be mixed into the User constructor

-3. Manually declare methods to the model constructor
+### 3) Manually declare methods to the model constructor
 We can add static and prototype methods to a model constructor.

     // Define a static method
     User.greet = function(msg) {